cake-build/processes/.github/ISSUE_TEMPLATE/new-cake-release.md

 - [ ] Move to [example](https://github.com/cake-build/example) repository
   - [ ] Bump the Cake Tool Version number in `.config\dotnet-tools.json` to the latest released version, i.e. the version you just released
   - [ ] Build everything (`./build.ps1` or `./build.sh`) to make sure it works.
   - [ ] Commit changes.
-Use message similar to `(build) Updated Cake tool to version 2.0.0`
+Use message similar to `(build) Updated Cake tool to version x.x.x`
   - [ ] Push branch
 - [ ] Move to [resources](https://github.com/cake-build/resources) repository
-  - [ ] Open the `packages.config` file
+  - [ ] Open the `dotnet-tool/.config/dotnet-tools.json` file
   - [ ] Update the Cake version number to be the same as the version that you have just released
   - [ ] Commit changes.
-Use message similar to `(build) Updated Cake tool to version 2.0.0`
+Use message similar to `(build) Updated Cake tool to version x.x.x`
   - [ ] Push branch `git push`
-- [ ] Trigger new container builds on [Azure Pipelines](https://dev.azure.com/cake-build/Cake/_build?definitionId=9).
+- [ ] Trigger new container builds on [GitHub Actions](https://github.com/cake-build/docker/actions).
 - [ ] Move to [website](https://github.com/cake-build/website) repository
-  - [ ] Create a branch for a new blog post `git checkout -b 2.0.0-Blog-Post master`
+  - [ ] Create a branch for a new blog post `git checkout -b x.x.x-Blog-Post master`
   - [ ] You can get draft blog post using the console `secrets\Processes\FetchContributors`
-    - dotnet restore
+    - `dotnet restore`
-    - `dotnet run -- "cake-build" "cake" "v1.3.0" "xxx" "../../website/input/blog/" v2.0.0`
+    - `dotnet run -- "cake-build" "cake" "v2.1.0" "8861b463a4eb651f9e5149ee7f7ada47d03ae1ad" "../../../../cake-build/website/input/blog/" vx.x.x`
   - [ ] Bump the Cake Tool Version number in `.config\dotnet-tools.json` to the latest released version, i.e. the version you just released
-  - [ ] Commit changes to `.config\dotnet-tools.json` file using message similar to `(build) Updated Cake tool to version 2.0.0`
+  - [ ] Commit changes to `.config\dotnet-tools.json` file using message similar to `(build) Updated Cake tool to version x.x.x`
-- [ ] Commit blog post using message similar to `v2.0.0 Blog Post`
+- [ ] Commit blog post using message similar to `vx.x.x Blog Post`
 - [ ] Push branch and submit pull request
 - [ ] Have someone else verify the contents
 - [ ] Merge the Pull Request
 - [ ] Go to [develop.cakebuild.net](https://develop.cakebuild.net) once you receive the Azure notification in Slack to say that the development site is deployed.
 Make sure that it works as expected.
 - [ ] Go to [cakebuild.net](https://cakebuild.net) once you receive the Azure notification in Slack to say that the development site is deployed.
 Make sure that it works as expected.
 - [ ] Go to the [Cake-Contrib Gitter Room](https://gitter.im/cake-contrib/Lobby) and let people know that it was released.
-Use something like `@/all Version 2.0.0 of the Cake has just been released, https://www.nuget.org/packages/Cake.Tool :cake: :rocket:`
+Use something like `@/all Version x.x.x of the Cake has just been released, https://www.nuget.org/packages/Cake.Tool :cake: :rocket:`
 - [ ] Go to the [Cake-Contrib Slack Team](https://cake-contrib.slack.com) and in the General Room let people know that it was released.
-Use something like `@channel Version 2.0.0 of the Cake has just been released, https://www.nuget.org/packages/Cake.Tool :cake: :rocket: `
+Use something like `@channel Version x.x.x of the Cake has just been released, https://www.nuget.org/packages/Cake.Tool :cake: :rocket: `
 - [ ] Go to reddit and submit link [reddit.com/r/cakebuild](https://www.reddit.com/r/cakebuild),
   - [ ] reddit/cakebuild - https://www.reddit.com/r/cakebuild/...
   - [ ] cross-post to reddit/dotnet - https://www.reddit.com/r/dotnet/...